hassanaboukhalil/VersusAI/README.md

 - 📊 **See the Stats** – Analytics on model performance and response times.

-- Pay Securely - Subscribe through Stripe; every transaction is quick and safe.
+- 💳 **Pay Securely** – Subscribe through Stripe; every transaction is quick and safe.

 <br>